Housing for Survivors

 Violence Intervention Program, Inc.’s emergency shelter operates as a series of safe-dwelling apartment sites located throughout New York City.
 Residents are housed anywhere from 90-180 days and receive a range of services, including help filing orders of protection as well as applications for public benefits, transitional housing, and trauma counseling.

-Our supportive housing program for social change, established in 2005, accommodates families affected by domestic violence who are facing homelessness by providing shelter and services for up to 2 years.
+Our supportive housing program for social change, established in 2005, accommodates families affected by domestic violence who are facing homelessness by providing shelter and supportive services.